andresfls-buc/andresfls-buc/README.md

 # Hi there 👋!

-I am a AI ,Cybersecurity & Cloud engineer with more than 5 years of experience in development and technology management.
+I am an AI, Cybersecurity, and Cloud Engineer with over five years of experience in software development and technology management.